Nepal Armed Violence Assessment

 Nepal’s fragile peace came at a tremendous human cost.
 Political, economic, and social violence continue to simmer across Nepal despite the signing of the 2006 Peace Accords.
 There is limited information or analysis on the extent of weapons proliferation and availability in the country, much less than on the characteristics of armed violence.
 Without such information, it is difficult to set appropriate priorities, design targeted programs and monitor and evaluate effective interventions.

-The Small Arms Survey and a network of partners active in the region have launched the Nepal Armed Violence Assessment (NAVA) to fill this knowledge gap.
+The Small Arms Survey and a network of partners active in the region launched the Nepal Armed Violence Assessment (NAVA) to fill this knowledge gap.

 The NAVA provides a clearinghouse for existing and new original research on the dynamics of armed violence and effective approaches to prevention and reduction.
-Key themes being explored by the NAVA include:
+Key themes explored by the NAVA include: